 TESOL Teacher Education programme

-The TESOL Teacher Education program is a one-semester program specially designed for undergraduates, M.A. level students and recent graduates who are interested in gaining valuable experience in teaching English to speakers of other languages (TESOL) in a cross-cultural environment.
+The TESOL Teacher Education programme is a one-semester programme specially designed for undergraduates, M.A. level students and recent graduates interested in gaining valuable experience in teaching English to speakers of other languages (TESOL) in a cross-cultural environment.

 - CELTA Certificate

 - Fees and Other Costs